 Just because you do not want to make a big deal about coming out of the closet doesn’t mean you don’t take care of yourself and your needs, especially the financial requirements.
 So say, if you are in college and still dependent on your family for fees, consider the repercussions.

-If you are unsure of their attitudes towards homosexuality and fear that they may react angrily, perhaps it would be wiser to postpone the ‘talk’ for a few years.
+If you are unsure of their attitudes toward homosexuality and fear that they may react angrily, perhaps it would be wiser to postpone the ‘talk’ for a few years.
 Sure, it sucks as you do not want to lead a double life.
 But it’s best to do so.
+If it is starting to affect your mental health, though, and you think that you cannot wait a moment longer to tell everyone who you are, it is time to start planning.

-This also applies to those who go to conservative schools where there is a chance of getting bullied.
+Planning well and creating a safety net is also important for those who go to conservative schools where there is a chance of getting bullied.
 There might also be pressure from your LGBTQ peer group to be open about it.
 Do not give in to pressure from anyone.
 Consider your situation, be safe financially and emotionally, and then do what you need to do.

 Related Reading: How To Build A Healthy Gay Relationship